Project Kilimanjaro Overview

 Weekly Course Structure

 We hire private accommodation for all our students and staff and students share single-gender dormitory style rooms with private bathrooms.
 Our staff also stay at the same accommodation and we always have a female member of staff on duty at night.
 Breakfast and dinner are included each day.
+We only use tried and tested accommodation that we have used for many years.
+Safety is always our number one priority and we only use comfortable and accommodation as we understand how important accommodation is when joining such a trip.

 Social Activities and Weekend Trips